 Note: First-year students are not permitted to possess or operate motor vehicles on the Dickinson campus or in the Carlisle area.
 This restriction applies to any vehicle regardless of its type, ownership, or registration but does not apply to fleet vehicles used in accordance with college sponsored activities.
 This policy is in effect seven days a week.
-Exceptions to the policy are granted according to strict guidelines and can only be made by the Department of Public Safety through consultation with the Director of the Health Center as necessary.
+Exceptions to the policy are granted according to strict guidelines and can only be made by the Department of Public Safety.
 Requests for exceptions must be made in writing by the student and forwarded to the Chief of Public Safety at security@dickinson.edu.

-All members of the faculty, staff and students must register their vehicles with the Department of Public Safety to receive a parking decal.
+All members of the faculty, staff and students must register their vehicles with DPS to receive a parking decal.
 Persons planning to use more than one motor vehicle must register each vehicle separately.
 Vehicles should be registered immediately upon being brought to campus.